 PURSUE A VERIFIABLE AGREEMENT AMONG NUCLEAR STATES TO ELIMINATE THEIR NUCLEAR ARSENALS

-Nuclear weapons are immoral, as many religious leaders have underlined, and there is a movement to make them illegal, to ratify the Treaty on the Prohibition of Nuclear Weapons (TPNW), championed by the 2017 Nobel Peace Prize-winning International Campaign to Abolish Nuclear Weapons (ICAN).
-The U.S. should seek to eliminate these hellish nuclear weapons.
+Nuclear weapons are immoral, as many religious leaders have underlined, and there is a movement to ban and make them illegal.
+The Treaty on the Prohibition of Nuclear Weapons (TPNW), championed by the Nobel Peace Prize-winning International Campaign to Abolish Nuclear Weapons (ICAN), and adopted by 122 countries at the United Nations in 2017, entered into force on January 22, 2021.
+The U.S. and all nuclear-armed states should take steps to eliminate these hellish nuclear weapons and ratify the TPNW.
 But how?
-Many experts argue that nuclear deterrence is a necessary evil.
-But as we implement the previous four steps, building confidence, stability and moving to drastically reduced nuclear arsenals, it becomes possible to develop and implement alternative security systems without nuclear weapons.
+As we implement the previous four steps, building confidence, stability and moving to drastically reduced nuclear arsenals, it becomes possible to develop and implement alternative security systems and achieve a verifiable agreement for the elimination of nuclear weapons.